 It is therefore necessary to compare what is comparable, namely the CO2 emissions per tons of goods transported.

 We therefore compared our container transport model from Canton to Antwerp and then road transport from Antwerp to Lille with other means of transport.

 This model is up to 7x less polluting than transport by truck and 3x less polluting than transport by train!

-And why not have chosen a country closer for our production?
+And why did we not choose a country closer for our production?

-First of all because we have not found a factory to produce our equipment but also because to our surprise land transport from a country like Portugal is no less polluting.
+First of all, because we have not found a factory to produce our equipment but also because to our surprise land transport from a country like Portugal is not less polluting.

 You now know that choosing the best factory and reducing your carbon footprint is not an obvious equation and that you have to be wary of preconceived ideas.

-We are aware that the best solution is to produce locally, which we do when it's possible with our 100% locally made firepit.
+We are aware that the best solution is to produce locally, which we do when it is possible, like with our 100% locally made firepit.